-These Paleo egg muffins are jam packed with flavor and come together relatively quick.
-They are full of color, texture, and healthy ingredients including sausage, spinach, and peppers.
-These Paleo egg muffins are a high protein and low carb meal and can be eaten alone or served with a green smoothie (which is my favorite way to eat them).
-I think the best part about them is you can make them fresh or you can make them ahead of time and heat them for when you or other family members are rushing out the door.
+These Paleo breakfast egg muffins are a high protein and low carb meal and can be eaten alone or served with a green smoothie (which is my favorite way to eat them).
+I think the best part about them is you can make them fresh or you can make them ahead of time and heat them up for when you or other family members are rushing out the door.

-My 10 year old son loves these, although he usually doesn’t want the veggies.
-I made them the night before and he eats them for his breakfast and lunch for the next day or two.
+My 10-year-old son loves these, although he usually doesn’t want the veggies.
+I make them the night before and he eats them for his breakfast and lunch for the next day or two.
 They are really portable and he will eat them cold just fine.
 There aren’t any flours so they pull together quickly and I love that they are healthy, but he doesn’t even care about that since they taste good.

 These paleo egg muffins are jam packed with flavor and come together relatively quick.
 They are full of color, texture, and healthy ingredients.